 Similarly: This guy is returning to F1 next season, after getting hit in the face (!) by a 1kg piece of metal spring...at a relative speed of about 100mph (160kph or 2kJ.)

-For a comparison between no one could survive that and someone actually not surviving a more minor looking accident in motor racing, this wreck at the 2011 24 Hours of Le Mans had the car bouncing off the Armco like a pinball at 180 MPH or so, and reduce the car to its frame.
+For a comparison between no one could survive that and someone actually not surviving a more minor looking accident in motor racing, this wreck at the 2011 24 Hours of Le Mans had the car bouncing off the Armco like a pinball at 180 MPH or so, and reduced the car to its frame.
 The driver walked away with a cut on his arm.
-This wreck from the 2013 24 Hours of Le mans, on the other hand, left the car largely in one piece (though obviously heavily damaged), but the driver died of his injuries shortly after arriving at the medical center.
+This wreck from the 2013 24 Hours of Le Mans, on the other hand, consisted of a single impact at "only" 105 MPH and left the car largely in one piece (though obviously heavily damaged), but the driver died of his injuries shortly after arriving at the medical center.

 Auto racing wrecks tend to look a lot worse than they actually are.
 The drivers wear a lot of protective gear, and the cars are designed to fall apart so as to direct the force of impact away from the driver.
 For example, there hasn't been a single driver fatality in Formula 1 racing since 1994.
 (A few marshalls have been killed, and Maria de Vilotta's death was related to her accident, but she lived for a little over a year after it.)